-Learn bodyboarding in Cornwall and prepare to get highly addicted!
-Not only is it super fun but you’re guaranteed to catch a wave within the first five minutes of your lesson.
-We coach all standards from complete novices to top level competitors and everyone in between using top-quality kit from the superb
+Not only is it super fun, but you’re guaranteed to catch a wave within the first ten minutes of your lesson!
+We coach all standards from complete novice to top level competitor and everyone in between, using only top-quality kit.

 Check out our range of bodyboarding lessons and find the right one for you.

-Whether you’re bringing your own kit or renting bodyboarding equipment from us, you’ll need the following:
+Whether you’re bringing your own kit or using the top level bodyboarding equipment that we supply you (included in the price), you’ll need the following:

 The length of the board should measure from your knee to your chin when held in front of you, with increased width in the board for larger riders.